-As with all concerns, the triage officer should err on the side of public protection if in doubt, but investigations cause social workers stress and so can make health concerns worse.
+If in doubt, the triage officer should err on the side of public protection but should also bear in mind that investigations cause social workers stress and can make health concerns worse.
 Investigations into adverse health are not required or in the public interest if the health condition is being managed safely and appropriately.

 A determination by a regulatory body to the effect that a person’s fitness to practise is impaired